A characterization of two-dimensional rational singularities via Core of ideals: Existence of -ideal containing a given element of .

 By \proref{p:CC}, taking blowing-ups at the intersection of the cohomological cycle and the strict transform of $H$ successively, we may assume that the condition \eqref{eq:CcapH} is satisfied.
 Since $Z_X\ge Z$, we have $I_{Z_X}\subset I$.
 Since $\cO_X(-Z_{X})$ is generated, there exists $h\in I_{Z_X}$ such that $g$ and $h$ generate $\cO_X(-Z_X)$.
 Then we obtain that $I_{Z_X}=\ol{(g,h)}$. \end{proof}

-The idea for obtaining the $p_g$-ideal in the proof above is used in \exref{ex:244}.
+The idea for obtaining the $p_g$-ideal in the proof above is used in the last paragraph of \exref{ex:244}, where the element ``$h\in I$'' in \thmref{t:pgf} can be $g+h'$ with general element $h'\in \ol{\m^3}$.

 \begin{defn} Let $h\in \m$.
 There exists a unique resolution $f\: X\to \spec A$ such that $C_X$ and the strict transform $H\subset X$ of $\di_{\spec A}(h)$ have no intersection, and that $f$ is minimal among the resolutions with these properties.
 Note that such a resolution is obtained by taking blowing-ups successively from the minimal resolution.
-Then $Z:=\di _X(h)-H$ is a $p_g$-cycle by \proref{p:CX}.
+Then $Z:=\di _X(h)-H$ is a $p_g$-cycle by \proref{p:CX} and every $(-1)$-curve $C$ on $X$ satisfies $ZC<0$ and $C_XC<0$.
 We call $I_Z$ the {\em $p_g$-ideal associated with $h$}. \end{defn}

 From now on, we assume that the following condition holds for any integrally closed $\frm$-primary ideal $I\subset A$: \begin{enumerate} \item [(C1)] If $h\in I$ is a general element and $I$ is represented by $Z$ on $X$, and if $\di _X(h)=Z+H$, then the divisor $H$ is a disjoint union of nonsingular curves and each component of $H$ intersects the exceptional set transversally. \end{enumerate} This condition holds in case the singularity is defined over a field of characteristic zero, since Bertini's theorem can be applied to the image of $H^0(\cO_X(-Z))\to H^0(\cO_{E_i}(-Z))$.